 Time to ‘see the job through’ on halving inflation, Hunt says

-Jeremy Hunt has renewed his commitment to halving inflation as families grapple with the cost-of-living crisis after figures suggested the UK economy recovered from the pandemic faster than expected.
+Jeremy Hunt has renewed his commitment to halving inflation after figures suggested the UK economy recovered from the pandemic faster than expected.

 In a message aimed at reassurance ahead of the next fiscal event, the Chancellor acknowledged the lingering pressure on household budgets but insisted the Government’s plan to cut Consumer Price Index (CPI) inflation is working.